Jerusalem Old City

 is special

-It is sacred to Christianity, Judaism and Islam - faiths that embrace one-third of humankind.
+It is sacred to Christianity, Islam, and Judaism - faiths that collectively embrace slightly over half of the human race.

 Best known sites